jjohnson5253/planet-gui-app/readme.txt

 The main application is written in app.py, the main widget (information about planets) is written in widgets.py, and the dialog is written in dialogs.py

 This app was a test to try out some different uses of QT graphics programming.

+To run the app, run the app.py script.